 - Parabens were genotoxic (which means they can damage the genetic information in cells causing mutations and potentially leading to cancer)

-On top of that, a study published in the European Journal of Cancer Prevention found that an earlier age of breast cancer diagnosis correlated to more frequent use of underarm products and underarm shaving.
+On top of that, a study published in the European Journal of Cancer Prevention found that an earlier age of breast cancer diagnosis correlated to the more frequent use of underarm products (deodorant) and underarm shaving.
 Two other studies found that when methylparaben was exposed to UV light on the skin, it could cause DNA damage and skin aging.
 Another study (animal), found that exposure to polyparabens at currently acceptable levels resulted in reduced sperm production.

 Need we go on?